 My criticism is simple and harsh: these indices do not convey useful, objective information about the real world.
-There is no reasonable way to mash together numbers with different units, such as tons of steel forged, silicon chips fabricated, and automobiles assembled in order to get a single number that conveys meaning.
+There is no reasonable way to mash together numbers with different units – such as tons of steel forged, silicon chips fabricated, and automobiles assembled – in order to get a single number that conveys meaning.
 The process of doing so actually destroys information.
 If I had the raw numbers about steel or car production, that would tell me something about the world.
 But if I combine them into one number – what does that number mean?
 What does it tell me about the world?
-What sort of numerical alchemy translated the number?

 So here is a set of questions for people who cite the manufacturing and productivity indices.
 Please cite official documentation when answering these questions:

 1) At time A, the U.S. makes all of its CPUs internally.
 It makes 100 million CPUs a year.
 At time B, most of the CPUs fabs have been shipped overseas.
 It now only makes 10 million CPUs.
 But, these CPUs now have 20 times as many transistors, and operate at 2000MHZ instead of 500MHZ.
 How much has manufacturing output increased or decreased according to the government indices?